biodigital-inc/human-android-sdk/README.md

 # human-android-sdk
 The Biodigital Human Android SDK

-The current version is 2.75.1, released September 7, 2022
+The current version is 134.1, released October 1, 2024

 Please visit http://developer.biodigital.com for documentation and setup instructions, and http://human.biodigital.com to see the 3D Human